Bernard Le Grelle: Touring the world

 Bernard Le Grelle started his reporter and writer career while travelling.
 After a trip to Syria in 1968, which ended in a Turkish jail following a car accident with an army truck, he travelled 17.000 miles from Antwerp to Kathmandu (Nepal) along the Hippie trail.
 From the Khyber Pass to Agra, Le Grelle was on the trails of Jacqueline Kennedy's Pakistan, Indian journey seven years earlier.
 The expedition got press coverage on departure and Le Grelle wrote a story for the Gazet van Antwerpen and for the Dutch, French and German editions of "Bonne Route, Goede Reis" magazine and for the German magazine "Die Schnelle Information".

 Studies

 In 1969, le Grelle got a Bachelor's degree at the Faculty of Economic, Social and Political Sciences (ESPO) from the Saint-Louis University, Brussels and in 1973, a Master's degree in Social and Political Sciences from the Catholic University of Louvain (UCL).

 First steps as a journalist

 The 1974 class and JFK

 In 1973, Le Grelle entered Columbia University Graduate School of Journalism.
-At this time, he began to focus on John Fitzgerald Kennedy, along with two of his classmates, Robert Pear and Zachary Sklar, who wrote with Oliver Stone the screenplay of the movie JFK.
-JFK has influenced Le Grelle's since his early life, on November 23, 1963, deeply shocked by the President’s assassination, he wrote a letter to Jacqueline Kennedy and received the funeral card of the late President.
+At this time, he began to focus on John Fitzgerald Kennedy, along with two of his classmates, Robert Pear and Zachary Sklar, who wrote, along with Oliver Stone, the screenplay of the 1992 film JFK.
+Kennedy and his legacy have influenced Le Grelle's since his early life, on November 23, 1963, deeply shocked by the President’s assassination, he wrote a letter to Jacqueline Kennedy and received the funeral card of the late President.
 JFK has played since then a major role in his professional path.